AzJRC/log_ingestion_pipeline_gso/sysmon/README.md

 - If you are having issues uninstalling Sysmon, you can use the command `Sysmon.exe -u force`.

+### Sysmon Deployment in Windows Domain

+Deploying software in a big environment can be a little bit tricky; however, intelligent use of a Windows DC, GPO settings, and PowerShell script can make this task possible.

+If you want to deploy and configure Windows Sysmon following best practices, refer to the documentation file of [Sysmon Deployment](./docs/windows-sysmon-deployment.md) in this repository.

 ### Linux sysmon

 TODO